webern/midi_file/README.md

-# Rust Template
+# Rust MIDI File

-This is a template for starting a new rust project.
+This is a lib for reading and writing MIDI files using Rust.